FieryFork/FieryFork.github.io/mymusic.md

 </audio>
 <br>
 <br>
 This is my piece titled *Noisy*.
 I don't know why I call it that.
-I composed the score and generated it by hand for the Antiquated Beat album.
+I composed the score and synthesized it for the Antiquated Beat album.
 <br>
 <audio controls>
   <source src="music1.mp3" type="audio/mpeg">